Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Discussion

 \section{Discussion}

 The quantum voting protocol presented in this paper requires polynomial time number of basic quantum operations: Specifically, for each voter, the central voting system requires application of a multi controlled Z gate.
 For an $n$ qubit system, it is known that this type of multi controlled gates can be implemented by using $O(n)$ basic quantum operations \cite{nielsen2010quantum}.
 If we consider $N$ voters, the complexity for the voting part simply becomes $O(Nn)$.
-At the end of the voting, the tallying is done by measuring and determining the tomography of a $\approx\log K)$ qubit state.
-This requires $O(K)$ repetitions if one wants to get exact voting results.
-Therefore, the total complexity becomes $O(nN+K)$.
+At the end of the voting, the determination of the winner or tallying is done by measuring or determining the tomography of a $\approx \log_2 K$-qubit state.
+While the full tomography requires $O(K N^2 \log(K/\delta))$ total protocol executions (including post‑selection overhead), the winner can be determined in $O\bigl(\frac{K}{\Delta^2} \log(1/\delta)\bigr)$ total executions which is independent of $N$ for a fixed gap $\Delta$.

-Although this complexity is similar to other quantum and classical systems, the protocol presented in this work demonstrates several significant advantages over both classical voting systems and existing quantum voting approaches.
-First of all, our protocol leverages fundamental quantum properties such as entanglement and superposition to achieve security, anonymity, and efficiency in ways that are considered fundamentally impossible in classical systems.
-The details of this security guarantees and other advantages and limitations are explained below.